 Teaching and Education

-From August 2013, Katy Deepwell is Professor of Contemporary Art, Theory and Criticism at Faculty of Art and Design, Middlesex University.
+Katy Deepwell is Professor of Contemporary Art, Theory and Criticism at Middlesex University (2013-present).

 Katy Deepwell was Reader in Contemporary Art, Theory and Criticism and Head of Research Training for the University of the Arts, London (September 2004 - September 2010).